MOA343/studybuddy/README.md

 ---

-Created with ❤️ by [Muhammad Abbasi, Ibrahim Ali and Rafsan Mahmud]
+Created by [Muhammad Abbasi, Ibrahim Ali and Rafsan Mahmud]